mingchuno/payment-demo/README.md

 - express as the API framework
 - mongodb as database
 - redis as cache
-- flow for type check
+- flow for type check (TODO)
 - eslint for lint
-- TODO: test & mock framework
+- jest as test & mock framework (TODO)

 ### Get start